tedorellana/learning/SAA-C03.md

 - Good for high speed
 - Designed to optimize transfer speeds from across the world into S3 buckets.

-### Amazon Athena ###

-- Interactive query service
-- Works with Amazon Simple Storage Service (Amazon S3)
-- Use standard SQL
-- Can run ad-hoc queries and get result in seconds.

 ### Principal OrgID ###
 - Validates if the principal accessing the resource is within your organization.